Blog Layout

 If any active infestations are found during the inspection it will be documented on the inspection report along with recommendations on how to address the issue.
 You must be aware that for most lenders to accept a clearance letter it must be proven that any activity is treated and a new report be written to document it.
 This means you will need to have the activity treated in order for it to be accepted.
 This is also true for any activity that might not be active.
 If you know that you have had an issue in the past that was already treated it is usually best to use the company that treated it originally to obtain the clearance letter from.
 The reason for using the same company is due to the fact they already should have the documentation to prove that it was handled before the inspection and ensure that the process goes as smoothly as possible.

-By Brandon Hicks 31 May, 2024
+By Brandon Hicks May 31, 2024

-Georgia is home to a remarkable array of bat species, with over 16 documented varieties fluttering through its night skies.
+Bat Species Native to Georgia Georgia is home to a remarkable array of bat species, with over 16 documented varieties fluttering through its night skies.
 Among these are insectivorous species like the little brown bat (Myotis lucifugus), the eastern red bat (Lasiurus borealis), and the big brown bat (Eptesicus fuscus).
 These species feast on insects, consuming vast quantities of pests like mosquitoes, moths, and agricultural pests, making them invaluable allies in pest control.
 Beyond insectivores, Georgia also hosts frugivorous bats such as the evening bat (Nycticeius humeralis) and the hoary bat (Lasiurus cinereus).
 These fruit-eating bats play essential roles in seed dispersal and pollination, contributing to the health and diversity of Georgia's plant communities.

 dog at vet

-By Chad Hicks 13 May, 2024
+By Chad Hicks May 13, 2024

 Fleas can be a nuisance!
 This article will arm you with important information to help you solve your flea issue.